 \subsection{Organization of the paper}

 Our paper is organized as follows.
 In Section \ref{sec: Background}, we review some general background.
-In Section \ref{subsec: Notation and basic concepts}, we fix notation and state some basic definitions.
+In Section \ref{subsec: Notation and basic concepts}, we fix the notation and state some basic definitions.
 We discuss planar embedded graphs and intersection numbers in Sections \ref{subsec: Planar embedded graphs} and \ref{subsec: Isotopies and intersection numbers}, respectively.
-In Sections \ref{subsec: Thurston maps} and \ref{subsec: Thurston's characterization of rational maps}, we provide the necessary background in Thurston theory and formulate Thurston's characterization of rational maps.
-In Section \ref{subsec: Decomposition theory}, we discuss notions and results from Pilgrim's decomposition theory.
-We also formulate some auxiliary results about branched covers and planar graphs in Section~\ref{subsec: covers and graphs}.
+In Sections \ref{subsec: Thurston maps} and \ref{subsec: Thurston's characterization of rational maps}, we provide the necessary background on Thurston maps and formulate Thurston's characterization of rational maps.
+In Section \ref{subsec: Decomposition theory}, we discuss the setup and results from Pilgrim's decomposition theory.
+We also formulate some auxiliary results about branched coverings and planar embedded graphs in Section~\ref{subsec: covers and graphs}.

 In Section \ref{sec: Critically fixed Thurston maps}, we construct canonical combinatorial models for critically fixed Thurston maps.
-In Sections \ref{subsec: The blow-up operation}--\ref{subsec: Lifting arcs}, we introduce the blow-up operation and discuss its properties.
+In Sections \ref{subsec: The blow-up operation} and \ref{subsec: admissble pairs}, we introduce the blow-up operation and discuss its properties.
 We review the classification of critically fixed rational maps in Section \ref{subsec: Rational case}.
 In Section \ref{subsec: Decomposition}, we study invariant multicurves and decompositions of critically fixed Thurston maps.
+We discuss the properties of the canonical Thurston obstruction and canonical decomposition for critically fixed Thurston maps in Section \ref{subsec: crit-fix-can-obstr}.
 In Section \ref{subsec: The charge graph and its applications}, we prove Main Theorem \ref{thm_intro: classification}, i.e., provide a complete classification of critically fixed Thurston maps.